-a) in the principal market for the asset or liability, or b) in the absence of a principal market in the most advantageous mar b) in the absence of a principal market, in the most advantageous market for the asset or liability.
+- a) in the principal market for the asset or liability, or - b) in the absence of a principal market, in the most advantageous market for the asset or liability.

 The Council uses Liberata Property Services to provide a valuation of its surplus property assets in line with the highest and best use definition within the accounting standard.
 The highest and best use of the asset being valued is considered from the perspective of a market participant.